Skip to main content

 Word Count for Writers: What the Numbers Actually Mean

 Every writer obsesses over word count at some point.
 Students hitting an essay minimum.
-Bloggers hitting an SEO target.
+Bloggers chasing an SEO target.
 Novelists watching their manuscript grow.
-Word count means different things in different contexts — here's how to think about it.
+Copywriters trimming a headline to fit a platform limit.
+Word count means different things in different contexts, and understanding those contexts helps you write better, not just longer.

 Standard Word Count Benchmarks